ymingDS/usajobs-webscraper/README.md

 # data
 - **jobposting_table.csv**: is the primary & cleaned table in INSIGHT Database.
 Most of USAJOBS Control Numbers are unique.

-# json-to-html
+# my-scraping
+This folder includes MY code for:
+1. Web scraping notebook code for download the html from usajobs
-This folder includes MY code for transferring scraped HTML to JSON format. (not completed yet)
+2. transferring scraped HTML to JSON format. (not completed yet)

 # Archive